AswinArsha/MernStack_Restaurant-Reserv/README.md

    npm run dev
    ```

+   > **Note:** open the bakend and frontend folders seperatly and run both at same time.

 This will start the React development server on `http://localhost:5173`.

 Now you can access the application in your web browser at `http://localhost:5173`.